abecms/abecms/README.md

 We will maintain Abe for the next 3 years and have a dedicated 20% Full Time Equivalent developer on it.
 We need you to improve Abe, feel free to join us and submit PR's !

 ## Roadmap
 We have a 1 year roadmap (estimation) with the following versions.
 You'll notice that as we're developing in agile mode, we've chosen to create and present groups of features but no date of delivery (feature-driven release planning : http://www.scrum-institute.org/Release_Planning.php).
-This roadmap doesn't take into account the bugs which could be open during this timeframe.
+This roadmap doesn't take into account the bugs which could be opened during this timeframe.
 Depending on the severity of these bugs, we'll be able to fix shortly after their discovery and include those fixes in specific Hotfix versions or include these bugs in the roadmap.

 ###Roadmap 2016